nics-dp/petsard/doc_site/content/docs/python-api/loader-api/_index.md

 ## Notes

-- `column_types`, `na_values`, and `header_names` parameters are deprecated and will be removed in v2.0.0
+- **Deprecated parameters**: `column_types`, `na_values`, and `header_names` parameters are deprecated and will be removed in v2.0.0
+- **Recommendation**: Use YAML configuration file rather than direct Python API
-- Recommend using Schema to define data structure
-- For detailed Schema configuration, refer to Metadater API documentation
+- **Schema usage**: Recommend using Schema to define data structure, for detailed configuration refer to Metadater API documentation
+- **Loading process**: Initialization only creates configuration, actual data loading requires calling `load()` method
-- Excel format requires `openpyxl` package
+- **Excel support**: Excel format requires `openpyxl` package
+- **Documentation note**: This documentation is for internal development team reference only, backward compatibility is not guaranteed
+- **File formats**: For supported file formats, refer to Loader YAML documentation